patrickbucher/learning-rust/diary.md

+# Day 178 (2024-05-18)

+I finished the trie implementation by implementing the autocomplete method.

 # Day 177 (2024-05-17)

 I started reading chapter 17 on tries in the morning and started to work on the